 We live in poverty, but we would rather live than wait until the side of our house is blown off or any of our family is maimed or killed by a gas explosion.
 I have known for a long time from the smell of gas and burning electrical insulation that the boiler was unsafe.
 Perhaps its benign failure was providential.

 Then, over the summer, my son was sacked by his employer because of the length of his illness.
-He advised of his sacking one week afterwards.
+He was only advised of his sacking one week afterwards.
 The Benefits Agency then refused to give him benefit for the first 6 weeks after his dismissal.
 And all this at a point when all our savings had been drained.

 In early December, I noticed from my November bank statement that I had only just over £5 in my account.
 I had not drawn out money for ages.
 We had to catch up on our re-stocking of food and consumables.
 I also had utility bills to pay.
 Looking more closely, I discovered that shortly after my transfer to Income Support from Jobseeker's Allowance at the end of September, the Benefits Agency had suddenly stopped paying me.
 I had not received anything for over two months, although they had not bothered to tell me they had stopped paying me.